 This command is significant for several reasons:

-• Obedience: The lepers are to act in faith without seeing any evidence of healing.
-They are to go to the priests—a necessary step for anyone seeking to be declared clean after being healed.
+• Obedience: The lepers were to act in faith without seeing any evidence of healing.
+They were to go to the priests—a necessary step for anyone seeking to be declared clean after healing.

 The Healing Process